 Durable Power of Attorney | Orlando

-Preparing for when you may not be capable of making decisions regarding your own medical or financial health is not a task many people want to undertake.
-However, designating a person to handle your affairs protects your interests should you become incapacitated.
-At Sperling Ducker PLC we understand that setting up or making alterations to an existing Orlando Durable Power of Attorney can be challenging.
+Many people avoid preparing for the stage in their lives when they are no longer capable of making their own decisions.
+This includes medical and financial decisions.
+However, assigning a person to handle your medical and financial choices protects you in the event you become incapacitated.
+At Aubrey Law, we understand the preparation of a guardianship or Durable Power of Attorney can be challenging.
 We will advise you through the process and ensure your documents follow Florida law.

 What Decisions Can a Durable Power of Attorney Make?

-A Durable Power of Attorney continues past when a person becomes incapacitated, when a person can no longer make their own decisions.
+A Durable Power of Attorney continues past when a person becomes incapacitated when an individual can no longer make their own decisions.
 The wording must be very specific to clarify that the legal document is for a Durable Power of Attorney, which is why it is important to have the assistance of a lawyer when creating the legal documents.
 The individual who makes the document can keep the legal acts broad or quite specific.
 According to The Florida Bar, examples of what an Orlando Power of Attorney may become responsible for include the following:

 What to Consider When Choosing Your Power of Attorney

-If you do not choose an agent as your Durable Power of Attorney, the court can appoint a person to be your guardian.
-According to CNN Money this can cost your family upwards of $1,000, not including guardian’s visits.
-A guardian may not always act in your best interests, however.
-Instead, make sure you decide on a person you trust ahead of time.
-This person should be someone who:
+If you do not choose an agent as your Durable Power of Attorney, the court can select an individual to be your guardian.
+This can cost your family upwards of $1,000 (not including guardian’s visits).
+However, a guardian may not always act in your best interests.
+Instead, make sure you choose a person that you’ll trust in the future.
+This individual should be someone who:

-- Understands what choices you would be likely to make if you could; and
+- Understands what choices you would be likely to make if you could

-As long as you are in a sound state of mind you can set up a Power of Attorney.
-Often this is associated with elderly, but often times military members will set up a Power of Attorney before going on active duty overseas.
+As long as you are in a stable state of mind, you are able to appoint a Power of Attorney.
+This is often associated with the elderly.
+Military members often set up a Power of Attorney before going on active duty overseas.
 Once you have designated a Power of Attorney you can cancel the appointment by destroying the document and drafting a new one.
-Furthermore, if the Durable Power of Attorney is set up for health care decisions, it can also be written so that it ends when the person recovers to full health and mental capacity.
+Furthermore, if the Durable Power of Attorney is appointed for health care decisions, it can also be written so that it ends when the person recovers to full health and mental capacity.

-Naming a Durable Power of Attorney may seem like a task you can save for later but you never know when your life will be altered from an illnesses or accident.
-Should you suddenly be in a position where you can not make medical or financial decisions you will want a person you can trust handling your affairs.
-If you have questions about your estate planning, including designating a Durable Power of Attorney, contact Sperling Ducker PLC.
-We will meet with you at our offices, your home, or other location most convenient to you.
+Selecting a Durable Power of Attorney may seem like a task for the future.
+However, you never know when your life will be changed by an illness or accident.
+If you find yourself in a position where you can not make medical or financial decisions, you will need someone you trust to handle your matters.
+If you have questions about your estate planning, including designating a Durable Power of Attorney, contact Aubrey Law.
+Our attorneys can meet you at our offices, your home, or at a location most convenient for you.

 Not sure about care for an elderly loved one?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+If you are seeking legal representation contact Aubrey Law, Attorneys and Counselors at Law.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.